Join the Team

-Tryouts are open to women 18 and older.* There is no age limit.
+CRG tryouts are open to cisgender, transgender and intersex women and gender non-conforming participants 18 and older.* There is no age limit.
 If you are younger than 18, you can join the Cincinnati Junior Rollergirls.

 It’s helpful if you’ve had recent roller skating experience, but if you don’t, we can help you prepare!

 First, we encourage everyone planning to try out to attend Monday Night Derby classes at The Place (formerly The Skatin’ Place), located at 3211 Lina Place, Cincinnati, OH 45239.
-In these all-gender, drop-in classes, skaters of all skill levels learn basic skating and roller derby skills from rink and CRG instructors in a supportive, non-competitive environment.
-Classes are $5 and run from 8:15-10:15 p.m. on Monday nights year-round.
+In these non-CRG-affiliated, all-gender, drop-in classes, skaters of all skill levels learn basic skating and roller derby skills in a supportive, non-competitive environment.
+Classes are $5 and run from 8-10 p.m. on Monday nights year-round.
 Full gear is required (skates may be rented from the rink).
 Join the Monday Night Derby Facebook group or call The Place at 513-522-2424 for more information and updates.

 In addition to Monday Night Derby classes, we encourage you to hit those open skates!
 If you can dodge an 8-year-old, you can dodge a roller derby skater.
 We also highly recommend cross training for all of our athletes, as roller derby requires endurance, strength and speed.
 Working on your cardio and strengthening your quads, glutes and core will help you get ready for tryouts and reduce your risk of injury.